-Name Age Educational Qualifications Experience Managing Scheme Since Tenure Mr. Bhupesh Bameta B.Tech (IIT Kanpur), CFA Charterholder Mr. Bhupesh Bameta has an overall experience of more than 16 years in the financial services industry.
+Name Age Educational Qualifications Experience Managing Scheme Since Tenure Mr. Bhupesh Bameta Charterholder Mr. Bhupesh Bameta has experience over 16 years in the financial services industry.
 He joined ABSLAMC in December 2017 as an Analyst, Fixed Income.
 He has been working closely with other Fund Managers and team members in the investment team.
 Prior to joining ABSLAMC he was the Head of Research in Forex and Rates Desk at Edelweiss Securities Limited, covering global and Indian forex markets and economies.
-He was also associated with Quant Capital for 6 years as an Economist and was covering Indian and global August 6, 2020 4.2 years economy and markets.
+He was also associated with Quant Capital for 6 years as an Economist and was covering Indian and global economy and markets.
+2022 2.2. years